AndreHoarau/pands-project/README.md

 ## How to run the notebook:
 Download the file onto your local machine and using Visual studio code open the file folder.
 In the terminal run $python .\analysis.py
+The script will generate a txt file and some png files.
+All corresponding comments on these will be contained within irisdataset.ipynb
 References: